Donny Osmond Shares Adorable Childhood Video, Revealing His Career Plans If Show Business Didn’t Stick

 “I work for an electronics repair company.
 Would you like to come and work for us?” someone wrote, adding a smiling emoji.

 It’s likely that Osmond’s career path was already set by the time the now-viral video was first captured.
-He gained fame as a singer in his early years, breaking through as a young teenager in the family singing group The Osmonds.
+He gained fame as a singer in his early years, breaking through as a young teenager in the family singing group, The Osmonds.
 While it wasn’t exactly clear how old Osmond was in the clip, he would have already seen some level of fame and was on his way to becoming a teen pop sensation.

 The 62-year-old former teen idol doesn’t seem to be slowing down in show business anytime soon.

 As The Inquisitr reported, he just told fans about a new gig on a Fox Television competition called I Can See Your Voice.
-Osmond will join actress Cheryl Hines and a rotating panel of celebrities who help a contestant determine the difference between good singers and bad ones — all before they ever hear them sing a note.
+Osmond will join actress Cheryl Hines and a rotating panel of celebrities who help a contestant determine the difference between good singers and bad ones, all before they ever hear them sing a note.
 Contestants win prizes for correctly picking the good singers.